khalid-hussain/shaheen/chap9.md

 victory, we won't even face any stiff resistance upto the walls of Castile.
 We should not give the crumbling enemy any chance to stabilize.
-As far as getting more soldiers from Granada is concerned, I think there is not a more suitable person than Moosa."
+As far as getting more soldiers from Granada is concerned, I think there is not a more suitable person than Musa."

 An elderly chief said, "I too support the fact that we should move forward instead of returning backwards but my opinion that the Sultan should hand over this mission to Al-Zeghel and return to Granada.
 In past centuries, during such situations, discord at home has caused us immense damage.
-There is no doubt that Moosa is an able young man but when it comes to Granada, the sense of security we get with the presence of the Sultan in Granada cannot be compared with anyone else.
+There is no doubt that Musa is an able young man but when it comes to Granada, the sense of security we get with the presence of the Sultan in Granada cannot be compared with anyone else.
 Miscreants might try to take advantage of the Sultan's absence but no one would dare raise their head while he is present